Bright Angel Trailhead Restoration

 Zuni, Whitmore Panel Stabilization

-You can help preserve this ancient treasure.
 The Pueblo of Zuni has identified the Whitmore Rock Art panel at river mile 188 as a tribally significant location, documenting Zuni emergence into this (the fourth) world.
 The panel is an archaeological site open to river trip visitation and is currently impacted by trailing and erosion of cultural materials.
-Work will repair an existing wall protecting the site and implement other stabilization measures.
+Work repaired an existing wall protecting the site and implement other stabilization measures.